Tropical Storm Conson: Meteorological history

-The same agency further upgraded the storm to a tropical depression on the next day as it further consolidated, with a persistent area of thunderstorms over an obscured low level circulation center (LLCC).
-Moving northwestward under the periphery of a subtropical ridge to the northeast, its organization continued to improve with an eye feature developing and at 06:00 UTC that day, the depression strengthened to a tropical storm according to the estimates of JMA and PAGASA, with the former naming it Conson.
-The JTWC did the same, three hours later.
-At 09:00 UTC (17:00 PHT), the PAGASA reported that the system further intensified to a severe tropical storm while nearing Samar Island.
-Over the next hours, its convection further expanded to the east from the southeast and as a result the JMA upgraded the system as well, two hours later.
-It subsequently intensified to a typhoon, prior to landfall over Hernani, Eastern Samar at 13:00 UTC (22:00 PHT).
-Conson then traversed Visayas, making additional landfalls in Daram, Santo Niño, Almagro, and Tagapul-an in Samar.
-The system continued consolidating while over Samar which allowed it to form a small microwave eye.
+The following day, the agency reported that the system had further consolidated, with persistent thunderstorms developing over an obscured LLCC, and upgraded it to a tropical depression.
+Moving northwestward along the southwestern periphery of a subtropical ridge to the northeast, the system's organization steadily improved and an eye feature began to form.
+At 06:00 UTC, the depression strengthened into a tropical storm according to both the JMA and PAGASA, with the former assigning the name Conson.
+The JTWC also followed suit three hours later.
+At around the same time, 09:00 UTC (17:00 PHT), PAGASA further upgraded the system to a severe tropical storm as it neared Samar Island.
+Convection expanded eastward from the southeast quadrant, prompting the JMA to raise its classification two hours later.
+Conson subsequently intensified into a typhoon and made landfall over Hernani, Eastern Samar, at 14:00 UTC (22:00 PHT).
+It then traversed the Visayas, making additional landfalls in Daram, Samar, Santo Niño, Samar, Almagro, Samar, and Tagapul-an, Samar in Samar during a period of nearly six hours, from 18:00 to 23:50 UTC (02:00 to 07:50 PHT on September 7).
+While crossing Samar, the system continued to consolidate and briefly developed a small microwave eye.